stacks-archive/blockstack-android/README.md

 The Android SDK uses Kotlin's Coroutines.
 Network requests are using the [`Dispatchers.IO` dispatcher](https://developer.android.com/kotlin/coroutines#main-safety).

 ### Sign-In Flow
-To sign-in a user with Blockstack your app should use `BlockstackSignIn.redirectUserToSignIn` and `BlockstackSession.handlePendingAuthResponse`.
+To sign-in a user with Stacks your app should use `BlockstackSignIn.redirectUserToSignIn` and `BlockstackSession.handlePendingAuthResponse`.
 After the auth response is handled, use `BlockstackSession` to manage the user's data.